An Act to Protect Elderly Tenants

 Also, economists are unanimous on the fact that price controls create shortages, in housing and everything else.

-Suppose you prevent no-fault evictions by requiring just cause eviction for elderly tenants.
-First of all, note that very few elderly tenants are evicted no-fault.
+Suppose you prevent "no cause stated" evictions by requiring just cause eviction for elderly tenants.
+First of all, note that very few elderly tenants are evicted with no cause stated.
 Secondly, note that even with our strong protections against discrimination, landlords still have discretion on whom to rent to.
 The tougher it is to remove a bad renter from an apartment, the fewer low-income or marginal applications will be given a chance.
-Just cause eviction will protect a handful of elderly renters who already have apartments and may be headed for no-fault eviction.
+Just cause eviction will protect a handful of elderly renters who already have apartments and may be headed for "no cause stated" eviction.
 Just cause eviction will make it harder for 100% of all other elderly renters to get apartments in the first place.
 Landlords will not have to work very hard to find alternative renters with higher income who are not protected by just cause eviction laws.

 Landlords are unanimous in their opposition to just cause eviction and rent control because it prevents us from doing our jobs.
 Anyone who advocates for just cause eviction or rent control should first read Wikipedia, which explains what economists know to be true: rent control does not achieve the desired policy results.